Adam Walker (ice hockey)

-Adam Walker (born 14 July 1986 in Kirkcaldy, Fife) is a Scottish professional ice hockey player.
-He is currently the player-head coach of the Paisley Pirates of the Scottish National League.
+Adam Walker (born 14 July 1986) is a Scottish professional ice hockey player.
+He is currently the head coach of the Paisley Pirates of the Scottish National League.
 He previously in the British Elite Ice Hockey League for the Cardiff Devils, Manchester Phoenix and the Braehead Clan.

 Career

 In 2001, Walker began his career icing for the Fife Flyers, his local team, playing at BNL level.
-Initially, Walker played few games, only managing 11 games in his first two seasons.
-During the 2003/04 season however, Walker became much more of a regular player, icing on 31 occasions, and gaining his first professional points.
+Walker made his professional debut at only 14 years of age, registering an assist in his first game.
+Up until the 2003/04 season, Walker became much more of a regular player, icing on 31 occasions, and gaining his first professional goal.
+He also represented Great Britain at under 18 and under 20 levels contributing to 3 gold medals along the way and being named top scorer and best player of the tournament in his last appearance at under 20.

 The following season, Walker remained in the BNL but moved to play for the Guildford Flames, as well as making several appearances for their U-19 team, the Guildford Phoenix.
 Again Walker was a regular player, turning out another 31 times.
 Walker was again on the move the following summer, and after the collapse of the BNL signed for the Swindon Wildcats in the EPL.
 This proved to be Walker's breakout season, in which he managed a total of 63 points in 41 games.

 This return of points led to him signing for the Cardiff Devils, a team playing in the top tier of British Ice Hockey, the EIHL.
-Opportunities proved to be limited though, and so in the summer of 2006, Walker moved north to link up with fellow Scot Tony Hand, now the player/coach of the Manchester Phoenix.
+Opportunities proved to be limited though, and so in the summer of 2006, Walker moved north to link up with fellow Scot Tony Hand, the player/coach of the Manchester Phoenix.